DamianJamrozy/DamianJamrozy.github.io/README.md

 ## 🇬🇧 English version

 ### 🧠 About
-Personal online portfolio built as a fully responsive single-page website.
+Personal online portfolio built as a fully responsive website.
 It presents my professional experience, selected projects, skills, and contact information in a clean, modern form.
 The website is powered only by **HTML, CSS, and JavaScript** — no backend required.